Share via

 pip install aiohttp

-and update the code above to import asyncio, and import AIProjectClient from the azure.ai.projects.aio namespace:
+and update the code above to import asyncio, import AIProjectClient from the azure.ai.projects.aio package, and import DefaultAzureCredential from the azure.identity.aio package:

 import os